maruchinu/BuckleUp/README.markdown

 The sandbox feature in Mac OS X is referred to as "Seatbelt" (seatbelt.kext) by Apple, therefore the name BuckleUp.

 All information about the structure of the seatbelt config strings/files is taken from the awesome Apple Sandbox Guide v1.0 from fG!
-You can get the PDF explained all the bits and bolts here: http://reverse.put.as/2011/09/14/apple-sandbox-guide-v1-0/ Thanks for making such a guide and sharing it with us!
+You can get the PDF explaining all the bits and bolts here: http://reverse.put.as/2011/09/14/apple-sandbox-guide-v1-0/ Thanks for making such a guide and sharing it with us!

 More to follow...